Qumulo/docs/administrator-guide/protecting-data/increasing-node-fault-tolerance-level.md

 ---
-title: "Increasing the Node-Fault-Tolerance Level for Your Cluster During Node-Add Operations"
+title: "Increasing the Node-Fault-Tolerance Level for Your Qumulo Cluster During Node-Add Operations"
-summary: "This section explains how to increase the node-fault-tolerance level for your cluster during node-add operations."
+summary: "This section explains how to increase the node-fault-tolerance level for your Qumulo cluster during node-add operations."
 permalink: /administrator-guide/protecting-data/increasing-node-fault-tolerance-level.html
 redirect_from:
   - /administrator-guide/protecting-data/node-fault-tolerance-level.html
   - /administrator-guide/qumulo-core/node-fault-tolerance-level.html
 sidebar: administrator_guide_sidebar
 keywords: node-fault-tolerance level, node failure, fault tolerance, node add, node-add, cluster expansion, expand, reconfiguration
-varAddNode: 1.
-Follow the instructions in [Add a New Node to an Existing Qumulo Cluster](https://care.qumulo.com/hc/en-us/articles/360001070307) on Qumulo Care.
-varCheckCapacity: 1.
-Before you click **Yes** in the **Add &lt;N&gt; nodes to cluster &lt;MyCluster&gt;?** dialog box, check that the projected capacity matches the expected capacity.
 varPostExpansion: After the cluster expansion process finishes, Qumulo Core begins data protection reconfiguration automatically.
-varMonitorProgress: To monitor this process, click **Cluster > Overview**.
-On the **Cluster** page, in the protection status section, you can view the rebalance phase status and the estimated time to completion.
 varValidateReconfig: When the restriper completes the provisioning of additional usable capacity and data protection reconfiguration, the **Data Protected** section shows the increased node-fault-tolerance level.
-varValidateNoReconfig: When the restriper completes the provisioning of additional usable capacity, the **Data Protected** section shows the same node-fault-tolerance level as before node-add.
+varValidateNoReconfig: When the restriper completes the provisioning of additional usable capacity, the **Data Protected** section shows the same node-fault-tolerance level as before the node-add operation.
 ---

 ## Reconfiguring Your Cluster's Node-Fault-Tolerance Level
-* In Qumulo Core 5.1.2 (and lower), you must configure the node-fault-tolerance level for your cluster when you create the cluster.
-You can't modify this setting afterwards.
-* In Qumulo Core 5.1.3 (and higher), you can reconfigure data protection to increase the node-fault-tolerance level for an existing cluster during the _cluster expansion_ process.
+While in previous versions of Qumulo Core you couldn't modify the node-fault-tolerance level for your cluster after creating it, in Qumulo Core 5.1.3 (and higher) you can increase the node-fault-tolerance level for an existing cluster during the _cluster expansion_ process.
+In addition to this, in Qumulo Core 5.3.4 (and higher), you can [change the adaptive data protection configuration](changing-adaptive-data-protection-configuration.md) to manage the disk- and node-fault-tolerance level during the cluster expansion process.

 {{site.data.alerts.important}}
 <ul>
-  <li>We strongly recommend contacting <a href="https://care.qumulo.com/hc/en-us/articles/115008409408">Qumulo Care</a> before proceeding with cluster expansion.</li>
+  <li>{{site.protectingData.contactQumuloCare}}</li>
   <li>In the following scenarios, Qumulo Core maximizes the usable capacity by default but offers the option to increase the node-fault-tolerance level during the node-add operation by means of a trade-off in the increase of usable capacity.
     <ul>
       <li>Your cluster is already heterogeneous.</li>